zhangandrew2/zhangandrew2/README.md

       that will allow me to learn about computer science.
 I love working in a team environment to solve problems and meeting new people!
 I'm always ready to learn new skills needed and expand my knowledge base!

-- I’m currently learning React
+- I’m currently working on Web Development projects

-- Skillset: Java, C, C++, Assembly language, HTML
+- Skillset: Java, C, C++, Python, HTML/CSS, Javascript, React, Node.js, Assembly language, MongoDB

 - email: zhangandrew2@gmail.com
 - linkedin: https://www.linkedin.com/in/zhangandrew2/